 Joseph Bigger, who died 12 January 1854; was the first adult buried in the Cemetery (His grandson, David, was Superintendant of the City Cemetery and actually lived in the Gatelodge).
 Today there are over 74,594 burials – an average of 400 per year. “

-I look forward to my next trip “back home” and intend to spend much more time in this particular Cemetery.
-A Cemetery which is very large and beautifully kept.
+I look forward to my next trip “back home” and intend to spend much more time in this particular Burial Ground.
+It is a Cemetery which is very large, beautifully kept and one where I feel at peace.
 A Cemetery full of stories and “Hidden Headstones”!